mohithgg/subnet/README.md

-## Weapon DEFI
+##  DEFI - ERC20 and Vault

-I have successfully deployed my weapon defi token to the avalanche subnet created locally .
+I have successfully deployed my ERC20 contract and my vault contract defi token to the avalanche subnet created locally .

 ## Description

 This repository contains a Solidity smart contract for an ERC20 token deployed on the Avalanche local subnet with chain ID 6969.
 The contract provides basic functionalities for a standard ERC20 token, including transferring tokens, approving spending, and burning tokens.
-Additionally, it implements a custom purchase function allowing users to purchase in-game weapons using token burning as a payment method.
+The ERC20 contract address deployed to is also used to pass to the vault contract so that it is able to deposit and withdraw the xdron games tokens.

 ## Contract Details